Would you like to join the adventure? We are always looking for more members and especially new adult helpers.

 Joining as a Cub

 Cubs are aged 8 to 10½ years old and can be boys or girls.
 We operate a waiting list as Beaver Scouts transferring to the pack (and the children of our leaders and helpers) always take priority.
 If you would like to add your name to the list please send us your details using our new joiner form.
-The form is sent to Glyn Pullen, our Group Scout Leader, who manages the waiting list.
+The form is sent to Helen Pullen, our Assistant Group Scout Leader, who manages the waiting list.
 Please note that the Cub leaders do not have access to the waiting list and Cub aged joiners from the waiting list and the colony are shared between us and Dauxwood pack (Wednesday night).

 At Parbrook Cubs we are very proud of our website and we know that our members value our use of social media to keep updated when we are at camp or on one of our expeditions.
 We also try to keep our profile high by getting occasional articles in the local press.
 For that reason it is a condition of becoming a member of Parbrook Cubs that you consent to having your picture used in this way.